 If you’re looking for your customers, they’re probably online.

-More than half the world’s population is an internet user, totaling about 7.7 billion people across the globe hopping online, according to Internet World Stats.
+More than half the world’s population is internet users, totaling about 7.7 billion people across the globe-hopping online, according to Internet World Stats.
 And in some areas, like Europe and North America, Internet penetration is almost total (87% and 89% penetration, respectively).

-And if your business isn’t refining your web development to meet customers where they already are, it’s likely your competition is.
+And if your business isn’t refining your Web Development Software to meet customers where they already are, it’s likely your competition is.

 In today’s digital era, just slapping up a webpage isn’t going to cut it.
 Instead, organizations need to be thoughtful about what they present, on mobile devices and on laptops or desktops, and how they personalize (or don’t) the web content.